tormarod/destinos-THAC/README.md

 - Consider implementing user authentication for production use
 - Validate all user inputs on both client and server side
 - Use HTTPS in production environments
+- Multi-layer duplicate submission prevention with request ID tracking
+- Rate limiting to prevent abuse of allocation endpoints
+- IP logging for monitoring and security auditing

 ## 🚀 Deployment